-Take care of your boot and your boots will take care of you.
+We have a saying at Australian Boot Company: "Take care of your boots and your boots will take care of you."

-All the boots that we carry require a little bit of care and maintenance to keep them performing for years and years.
-Below you will find specific information for the specific leathers and brands, but in general you simply need to clean and condition them occasionally.
-The frequency depends on what you are doing, and what conditions you are wearing them in.
-If your boots get wet, stuff them with newspaper to absorb the moisture and to keep the shape of the boot.
-Always dry them at room temperature — never with artificial heat.
-Allow the two "pull tabs" to take the strain when pulling on your elastic-sided boots.
+With a little bit of care and maintenance we can keep your boots looking great for years and years.
+Below you will find specific information for leathers and brands, but in general you simply need to clean and condition them occasionally.
+The frequency depends on what you are doing, and what conditions you are wearing them in, but a good rule of toe is every 3-6 months.

 Some clues that your boots need some attention: salt stains, colour fading, small cracks forming.

 Cleaning your boots The best and least expensive way to clean your boots is with vinegar and water.
 We suggest one part vinegar to three parts water in a spray bottle.
 Spray the vinegar solution on to your boots and wipe off with a clean lint-free cloth.
 Let dry and repeat as necessary.
 The vinegar acts to draw the minerals and dirt out of the leather, so some persistent salt stains may take a couple of treatments.
 Once you are satisfied that your boots are clean, they need to be conditioned.

 Conditioning your boots In general, leather dries out over time, and natural oils need to be added back into the leather.
 Conditioning your boots revitalizes the leather and adds back suppleness and water-repellency.
 It will also rejuvenate the colour of your boots, bringing them back to a rich colour.
 If you have a product at home and wonder if it’s okay to use, give us a call, or send us an email and we'll give you, our opinion.